 Tip: Think about how the complainant may perceive the actions that have been taken.
-For many people, having their concerns acknowledged by a respectful complaint handler will form an important part of the remedy.
+For many people, a respectful complaint handler acknowledging their concerns will form an important part of the remedy.

 Collaborative Complaint Resolution (CCR)

 Some agencies may wish to consider whether, for serious, systemic or difficult complaints, a meeting between the agency and the complainant could facilitate a better outcome.
 Such a meeting could be held with or without a third party facilitator.